bstachmann/git-workshop/sections/staging/index.en.md

-## Der *Stage*-Bereich
+## The *Stage* Area

 (aka *Index*)

-Git sammelt Änderungen im Stage-Bereich.
+Git collects changes in the Stage area.
-`git add` "parkt" sie dort,
+`git add` "parks" them there
-bis sie in einem Commit verwendet werden.
+until they are used in a commit.

     Workspace   -add->   Stage   -commit->   Repository

-d.h. wenn ändert man Dateien nach dem `add`, werden diese beim Commit noch nicht übernommen.
+This means if you change files after `add`, these changes will not be included in the commit.

 Notes:

-Im "Grundzustand" enspricht die Stage dem HEAD-Stand
+In the "default state," the Stage corresponds to the HEAD state.

 ---

-### Tipps zum Staging
+### Tips for Staging

-Unterschied zwischen Workspace und Stage:
+Difference between Workspace and Stage:

     git diff

-Unterschied zwischen Stage und `HEAD`:
+Difference between Stage and `HEAD`:

     git diff --staged

-Setzt Stage auf den `HEAD`-Stand zurück:
+Reset Stage to the `HEAD` state:

     git restore --staged <file>

-Setzt Workspace auf den Stage-Stand zurück:
+Reset Workspace to the Stage state:

     git restore <file>